Roots of characteristic polynomials and intersection points of line arrangements: Proof of Theorems and

+\begin{proof} Assume that such $\B$ exists.
+By Theorem \ref{ziegler}, the Ziegler restriction of $\A$ at infinity is free with exponents $(n,n+r)$.
+Let $(d_1,d_2)$ be the exponents of the Ziegler restriction of $\B$ at infinity.
+Then Theorem \ref{yoshinaga} shows that $\alpha \beta \ge d_1 d_2$.
+In other words, $d_2 \ge \beta \ge n+r$, which contradicts Lemma \ref{an2}. \end{proof}

 If $\A$ contains a point with multiplicity $h$ with $n \le h \le n+r+1$, then it implies that $\A$ contains a free arrangement $\B$ with $\exp_0(\B)=(1,h-1)$ and $n-1 \le h-1 \le n+r$.
-Hence Theorem \ref{main} generalizes Theorem \ref{main0} in the sense of freeness.
-Also, note that Theorem \ref{main} holds true not only over $\mathbb{C}$ but also all fields of any characteristic.
+Hence by applying Lemma \ref{ez}, we may regard Theorem \ref{main} as a generalization of Theorem \ref{main0} in the sense of freeness.
+Also, note that Theorem \ref{main} holds true over any fields of any characteristic.

 For the proof of Theorem \ref{main}, let us introduce the following corollary and lemma by using the results in the previous section.
 The first corollary might be similar to non-freeness criterion in \cite{K}.